Baltimore's Key Bridge named after author of US national anthem | Entertainment

 Key witnessed the twenty-five-hour bombardment of Fort McHenry from a British troopship anchored some four miles away, it said.

-The southernmost transportation route across the Patapsco River, the Key Bridge, ran 1.6 miles and connected Sollers Point to Hawkins Point.
+The southernmost transportation route across the Patapsco River, the Key Bridge, ran nearly 2.6 km and connected Sollers Point to Hawkins Point.

 The continuous steel truss bridge was 185 high and spanned a distance of 1,200 feet.
 Including connecting approaches, the bridge was 10.9 miles long, according to the Preservation Maryland website.